cristinacolpos/PELA-blocks/README.md

 [![PELA Box Enclosure](images/PELA-box-enclosure.png)](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks-render/blob/master/PELA-box-enclosure.stl)

 [3D PELA Box Enclosure](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks-render/blob/master/box-enclosure/PELA-box-enclosure.stl) Use as a box or starting point for a LEGO-compatible board holder.
 Print a separate panel for the top lid.
 The bottom can be knobs, sockets, flat bottom or no bottom.
-Check also the PELA Endcap Enclosure below for another way to add enclosed objects to your designs.

 ___